Anreol/TurboEdition/Builds/Package/README.md

 ## Contributors
 - Some items modelled by Big Nut.

-- Imp and Mimigun models and animations by DotFlare.
+- Imp Trasher models and animations by DotFlare.
 - Expansion Icon by SOM.
 - Grenadier model by Anon.
 	- Texturing & animation by DotFlare.